surma/surma.dev/content/things/compile-js.md

 as control structures: JS as `try{...}catch{...}`, C++ has `try{...}catch{...}
 `.
 You do the math.
 I did not bother to implement support for JS' `finally{...}
 `.

+Note that WASI SDK does not support C++ exceptions yet, even though they have landed in WebAssembly.
+Apparently, the Emscripten folks needs to upstream their patches to libunwind.

 ### Iterators